The Reason why you always blew your account

-One of the most often reasons why binary options trading accounts blow is – tada – money management.
+Be it stocks, cryptocurrency or forex trading the top thing most don’t use is “money management”.
 This is most important as this topic is your risk management.
-The risk reward ratio is not the best in the world of binary options and the traders need not only an exact rule-based strategy, but also protection of the capital.
+The risk-reward ratio is not the best in the world of binary options and the traders need not only an exact rule-based strategy but also protection of the capital.
 The losses can come in series, even with the best strategy, and so the trader must protect a particular amount, so he won’t get thrown out of the place, once the time has come to recover from the prior losses.

 Smart options trading is an investment and not some kind of gambling.
 You can make money here, but discipline and patience all over the trading day is mandatory.